Icinga/icinga2/doc/22-selinux.md

     }
     # icinga2 feature enable graphite

-Before you restart the icinga2 service allow it to connect to all ports by enabling the boolean ´icinga2_can_connect_all` (now and permanent).
+Before you restart the icinga2 service allow it to connect to all ports by enabling the boolean `icinga2_can_connect_all` (now and permanent).

     # setsebool icinga2_can_connect_all true
     # setsebool -P icinga2_can_connect_all true

 If you restart the daemon now it will successfully connect to graphite.

+#### Running plugins requiring sudo  <a id="selinux-policy-examples-sudo"></a>

+Some plugins require privileged access to the system and are designied to be executed via `sudo` to get these privileges.

+In this case it is the CheckCommand [running_kernel](10-icinga-template-library.md#plugin-contrib-command-running_kernel) which is set to use `sudo`.

+    # cat /etc/icinga2/conf.d/services.conf
+    apply Service "kernel" {
+      import "generic-service"

+      check_command = "running_kernel"

+      vars.running_kernel_use_sudo = true

+      assign where host.name == NodeName
+    }

+Having this Service defined will result in a UNKNOWN state and the error message `execvpe(sudo) failed: Permission denied` because SELinux dening the execution.

+Switching the boolean `icinga2_run_sudo` to allow the execution will result in the check executed successfully.

+    # setsebool icinga2_run_sudo true
+    # setsebool -P icinga2_run_sudo true

 #### Confining a user <a id="selinux-policy-examples-user"></a>